Japanese Cottage and Mainstream Outdoor Brands

 2. Nanga

-A few years back when I was looking for a high quality lightweight down bag, I came across the brand Nanga – its name derives from the Himalayan peak Nanga Parbat the ninth highest mountain in the world.
+A few years back, when I was looking for a high-quality, lightweight down bag, I came across the brand Nanga, whose name derives from the Himalayan peak Nanga Parbat, the ninth highest mountain in the world.
 What impressed me about Nanga was that they manufacture their sleeping bags locally.
-The bags of the other two big players Montbell and ISUKA are made in China.
-The company sources only the best down feathers which are washed in neighbouring Mie Prefecture.
-Nanga’s sleeping bags are backed with a lifetime warranty and repairs such as a full zipper replacement are very reasonable (3,000 yen) what’s more you can even pay to top up your down loft in 50 gram increments.
+The bags of the other two big players, Montbell and ISUKA, are made in China.
+The company sources only the best down feathers, which are washed in neighbouring Mie Prefecture.
+Nanga’s sleeping bags are backed with a lifetime warranty, and repairs such as a full zipper replacement are very reasonable (3,000 yen).
+What’s more, you can even pay to top up your down loft in 50 gram increments.

 ICON: AURORA light 450 DX